Texas grand jury takes no action against man who killed church shooter

 After Kinnunen shot two men, Wilson grabbed his gun and fired a single shot that quickly ended the attack.
 There were roughly 260 people inside the church at the time of the shooting.

-According to an Associated Press report, a prosecutor with the Tarrant County district attorney’s office said Monday that Texas law allows a person witnessing someone placing others at risk of serious injury or death to act with deadly force to protect others.
+According to an AP report, a prosecutor with the Tarrant County district attorney’s office said Monday that Texas law allows a person witnessing someone placing others at risk of serious injury or death to act with deadly force to protect others.

 Gov. Abbott awarded Wilson with the Governor’s Medal of Courage for his actions, the highest civilian honor in the Lone Star State.